ccwinch/live-streaming-tech-notes/src/problems.md

 ## Song words not displayed

-If the song words are not displayed when you turn them on, reload the ATEM settings (but not during a live stream in case this interrupts it) and save the startup state.
-XXXX
+If the song words are not displayed when you turn them on, [reload the ATEM settings](./settings.md#blackmagic-atem-tv-studio-pro-4k) (but not during a live stream in case this interrupts it) and save the startup state.

 ## Song words not outlined in black

-If the song words are no longer outlined in black, reload the ATEM settings (but not during a live stream in case this interrupts it) and save the startup state.
-A good set of ATEM settings is in the Documents folder of the live streaming PC.
-Reload them using the [ATEM software](software.md) and use the ATEM software to save the startup state.
+If the song words are no longer outlined in black, [reload the ATEM settings](./settings.md#blackmagic-atem-tv-studio-pro-4k) (but not during a live stream in case this interrupts it) and save the startup state.

 ## Christ Church Winchester logo not visible

-If the logo does not show, reload the ATEM settings (but not during a live stream in case this interrupts it) and save the startup state.
-A good set of ATEM settings is in the Documents folder of the live streaming PC.
-Reload them using the [ATEM software](software.md) and use the ATEM software to save the startup state.
+If the logo does not show, [reload the ATEM settings](./settings.md#blackmagic-atem-tv-studio-pro-4k) (but not during a live stream in case this interrupts it).

-## Problems with the song words or AV input ("camera 6")

-The AV and live streaming desks may have been powered up in the wrong order.
-This should be impossible following the ABCDE refurbishment: the equipment is powered up in the correct sequence automatically.
-This ensures that the graphics card in the AV PC detects the correct inputs.

-There is also a Microsoft Word document on the AV PC which describes the display arrangement ("3, 4, 1|2", where displays 1 and 2 are mirrored) and EasyWorship settings.

 ## YouTube connection problems